DataDog/documentation/content/en/logs/guide/getting-started-lwl.md

 **Note**: These steps are applicable to any high volume logging query to generate a top list.
 You can group by any facet, such as `host` or `network.client.ip` versus `service` or `status`.

 ## 2. Identify high volume logging patterns
-Now that you have identified your most logging service status, switch to the [patterns view][4], located next to the graph view in the top left of Log Explorer, to automatically see your log patterns for the selected context.
+Now that you have identified your most logged service status, switch to the [patterns view][4], located next to the graph view in the top left of Log Explorer, to automatically see your log patterns for the selected context.

 A context is composed of a time range and a search query.
 Each pattern comes with highlights to get you straight to its characteristic features.
 A mini graph displays a rough timeline for the volume of its logs to help you identify how that pattern differs from other patterns.
 Sections of logs that vary within the pattern are highlighted to help you quickly identify differences across log lines.